Skip to content

 To quote this paper, “During floods, females, elderly and children appear to be at greater risk of psychological and physical health effects, while males between 10 to 29 years may be at greater risk for mortality (death).
 Post-flood, those over 65 years and males are at increased risk of physical health effects, while females appear at greater risk of psychological health effects.
 Other risk factors include previous flood experiences, greater flood depth or flood trauma, existing illnesses, medication interruption, and low education or socioeconomic status.”

-Hazards BEFORE the flood
+Health hazards immediately BEFORE and DURING the flood

-Heart attacks and other injuries also increase before the flood due to people over exerting themselves by filling sandbags and doing other strenuous work.
+Heart attacks and other injuries increase before the flood due to people over exerting themselves by filling sandbags and doing other strenuous work.

 Some other risk factors for death or injury during a flood, include: drinking alcohol or being drunk during a flood; wading into flooded waters; attempting to rescue others in flooded areas; and driving a car in a flooded area –unless you were using that car to evacuate the flood area, in which case it was protective.